Jarbidge, Nevada: History

 "Jarbidge" is a name derived from the Shoshone language meaning "devil".
 Natives believed the nearby hills were haunted.

 Gold was discovered near Jarbidge in 1909, making it the site of one of the last gold rushes in the Old West and, incidentally, was the site of the last stagecoach robbery in 1916.
-Its population swelled to near 2000 in 1911 but afterward began a slow decline when the mining facilities were largely cannibalized for the war effort during World War I. Mining operations ceased completely in 1932.
+Its population swelled to near 2,000 in 1911; however, it began a slow decline thereafter, when the mining facilities were largely cannibalized for the war effort during World War I. Mining operations ceased completely in 1932.
 However, in 2013 permits for the removal of the gold were re-issued and the mine is reopening.

-Jazz musician Ralph Peña was born in Jarbidge in 1927.
+Jazz musician Ralph Pena was born in Jarbidge in 1927.